Human Resources Development

 Global HR strategy

 For the Toyota Boshoku group, an organization with many locations worldwide, a human resources (HR) strategy aimed at securing, assigning and fostering talents who can realize our growth strategy is a critical management challenge.
-We aim to recruit human resources with administrative and technical skills, specialized skills and advanced expertise; assign them to appropriate positions; and make sure they are compatible with our growth strategy in accordance with our “global medium-term HR plan” that looks ahead to fiscal 2026.
+We aim to recruit human resources with administrative and engineering skills, specialized skills and advanced expertise; assign them to appropriate positions; and make sure they are compatible with our growth strategy in accordance with our “global medium-term HR plan” that looks ahead to fiscal 2026.
 This policy supports the development of business.

 Application of Global HR Platform